rosette-api/awesome/README.md

 1. [Google Chrome Extension](https://github.com/rosette-api-community/chrome-ext-entities) - Chrome extension to extract entities from web pages
 1. [MS Excel add-in](https://github.com/rosette-api-community/rosette-for-excel) - MS Excel add-in to add NLP to Excel

+## Kubernetes
+1. [Helm Recipe](https://github.com/rosette-api/helm) - Using Helm, setup and run Rosette Enterprise with the roots hosted on an NFS server.

 ## Fun Projects

 *Fun and interesting projects using Rosette for NLP and Text Analytics*